 How do we fight water pollution?

 Water is an essential natural resource.
-However, it is subject to all kinds of pollution, particularly from industry, the use of new materials and the appearance of new pharmaceutical molecules.
-To tackle these forms of pollution, we provide treatment solutions both globally and specifically for industrial effluent and micropollutants.
+However, it is subject to all types of pollution, particularly from industrial activity, the use of new materials and the emergence of new pharmaceutical molecules.

 Multiple sources of water pollution